Event Officers: Victor Krawczyk and Caroline Adams, University of South Australia.

 Peanut Gallery, Adelaide’s newest contemporary arts space.

 Free public event.
-View thought-provoking art whilst sipping cocktails and enjoying some delectable vegan nibbles and canapés.
+View thought-provoking art whilst enjoying some delectable vegan nibbles and canapés.
 Conference attendees and members of the public are invited to the first AASA art exhibition to be held at Adelaide’s newest contemporary art gallery, The Peanut Gallery, which is in the historic Adelaide Arcade.
 Some artists in the exhibition include: Raj Sekhar Aich, Lynn Mowson, Tom Moore, Stephanie Radok, Andre Przygonski and Sandra Starkey Simon.

 Nexus Arts, a bastion for the contemporary culturally diverse art in South Australia.